tobek/laminae/notes.md

 - chaucer metal quote from saturn or bloody mars stuff (in quotes.txt)
 - "Should you shield the canyons from the windstorms you would never see the beauty of their carvings." ― Elisabeth Kübler-Ross (used on NGD but could be elsewhere)
 - James Richardson
+    - TODO add numbers to the quotes
+    - 6. Wind cannot blow the wind away, nor water wash away the water.
+    - 15. Stand watch over your peace and you will be peaceless.
+LEP, LGP
+    - 40. A faith is dead when no one can think of a heresy.
+    - The mercy of a stone is in asking no mercy.
+    - 23. All stones are broken stones.
+    - 28. *Throw it away*.
+But there is no *away*.
+CND
+    - 91. If you make rules only you can win by, they will play by other rules
     - Vectors: Aphorisms & Ten-Second Essays_, Richardson 2001
         - 166. Beware of knowing your virtues; you may lose them.
 Beware of knowing your vices; you may forgive them.
 (NGP, CGD)
         - 273. You who have proved how much like me you are: how could I trust you?
 (CGD)